 At least superficially, Three Hopes does actually feel more like you’re actually on a battlefield than any previous Fire Emblem Game.
 Sure, it’s not a great representation of actual warfare, but it’s pretty good at capturing the feel of Fantasy genre warfare.

 I won’t get into any spoiler territory, but the endings to Three Hopes are a lot more open-ended and probably less satisfying than those in Houses.
 Though at least the Black Eagles route has a last level that is absolutely phenomenal, even if it doesn’t stick the landing from a storytelling angle.
-I’m assuming the case is similar for the other two routes, though I haven’t actually played them yet.
+The other routes have marginally less interesting final levels but similarly inconclusive but not entirely unsatisfactory endings.

 Again, I won’t spoil any of the specific details, but each of the three routes in the game has two endings — less Good and Bad, and more so Normal and Slightly Better.
 It’s clear when that the route split occurs, but it isn’t necessarily clear what you have to do (at least without the benefit of hindsight or looking it up…) to determine which route you get.